Every professional displayed on Counselling Directory has been independently

 I have worked with clients aged 7-80 and have experienced counselling as a client in my own life, so I understand that taking that first step is sometimes challenging.

-As well as my private practice, I work as a Youth Counsellor in primary schools, high schools and community venues part-time.
+As well as my private practice, I have experience delivering therapy in primary and high schools, community venues and within the NHS.

 What I Offer